BenjMoore/Allin1-Flask/README.md

 THIS APPLICATION IS INSECURE AT THIS POINT <br/>
-THE Mongo Server is whitelisted, change it to your own<br/>
+The Mongo Server is whitelisted, change it to your own<br/>
 This project is in active development and updates will be made<br/>